 Birmingham dementia care from Helping Hands

 Being diagnosed with dementia can be an uncertain time for both the person diagnosed and their loved ones, and may come after a person has been noticeably forgetting things or struggling with everyday tasks.
-In some circumstances, diagnosis may feel like a relief after a long period of uncertainty, however when the practicalities of care need to be faced, you want to know that an experienced dementia provider will be there to support you.
-Our dedicated team at Helping Hands Birmingham will be able to advise and support you with every stage of your, or your loved one’s dementia journey.Request a callback Email us
+In some circumstances, diagnosis may feel like a relief after a long period of uncertainty, however, when the practicalities of care need to be faced, you want to know that an experienced dementia provider will be there to support you.
+Our dedicated home care Birmingham team will be able to advise and support you with every stage of your, or your loved one’s dementia journey.Request a callback Email us

 Why dementia home care is a good option

 Dementia care is a positive alternative to residential care for someone living with dementia because it will keep them in their own home, surrounded by comforting and familiar objects, which can be a great help to someone whose memory isn’t as strong as it once was.
 This can be important for ensuring the person has the best quality of life possible before and after diagnosis, reducing anxiety and encouraging recall.
 Receiving professional care at home also reduces the strain on family members and allows you to continue the relationship you’ve always had with loved ones.

 Dementia care services tailored to you

 Dementia is an individualised condition, and the care your loved one receives should be individual too.
 Every person living with dementia deserves to be defined by what they and their family still want from life, not by dementia.
 After all, the person is still there, even though dementia may sometimes make it difficult to recognise that.
 There are over a hundred different types of dementia, so no two people’s journeys are going to be the same, and it’s clear that when planning care for a loved one, you need a care company who puts the person at the centre of their own care journey.
 Helping Hands can offer visiting care, perhaps for someone who is in the early stages of diagnosis, right up to full time live-in care if changes in condition demand it.